mkeyim/academic-kickstart/content/author/admin/_index.md

 +++

-With a Masters of Data Science and competencies in SQL, Python, Apache Airflow, and R, I worked as a data analyst at Airbnb where I helped the Lux Growth team construct end-to-end data pipelines, customer segmentation, and ad-hoc marketing analysis.
+With a Masters of Data Science and competencies in SQL, Python, Apache Airflow, and R, I worked in Growth Data at Square where I analyze and develop pipelines to grow Square's eCommerce platform.

-I am looking for Data Science and Data Analyst roles.